dyxstat/METAHIT/README.md

 ## Bioconda availability

 METAHICT has been accepted into Bioconda.
 The Bioconda channel currently provides old version, while the current workflow release is v1.2.0.
-Until the v1.2.0 recipe update is published, install the current release using the GitHub instructions below.
+Until the v1.2.0 recipe update is published, install the latest release using the GitHub instructions above.

 ## License